Left Coast Brevet

 Just a few things to note:

-> As it is an epic ride, the distance markers aren’t showing in the map (above) to help give you an idea to plan.
-So here is a very casual ride order: Hoki > Ross > WWT > Kumara > Lake Brunner > Paparoa > Runanga > Waiuta/Big River > Reefton > Westport > OGR > Westport > Coast > Paparoa > Greymouth > Kumara > Hoki.
+• As it is an epic ride, the distance markers aren’t showing in the map (above) so here is a very casual ride order: Hoki > Ross > WWT > Kumara > Lake Brunner > Paparoa > Runanga > Waiuta/Big River > Reefton > Westport > OGR > Westport > Coast > Paparoa > Greymouth > Kumara > Hoki.

-> high navigation skills required (many Flahute loops in there)
+• good navigation skills required (plenty of aka “tricky” Flahute loops in there)

 So plan well, be prepared for anything and loads of Type-2 fun, but hey you’re in the driver’s seat….